Lupita Tovar: Santa

 In 1932, Tovar starred in the film Santa, the first to have synchronized sound and image on the same celluloid strip.

 The film was based on a famous book featuring an innocent girl from the country who has an affair with a soldier and later is abandoned, becoming a prostitute to survive.
 Santa was such a hit that the Mexican government issued a postage stamp featuring Tovar as Santa.
 "I tell you I could not walk on the streets when Santa came out," Tovar said.
 "People tore my dress for souvenirs.
 It was something."

 In 2006, Santa was shown in a celebratory screening by the Academy of Motion Picture Arts and Sciences called "A Salute to Lupita Tovar".
 The event also featured a conversation between Tovar and film historian Bob Dickson.

 Other films

 In 1931, Melford directed Tovar in another Universal picture, East of Borneo, which starred Rose Hobart.
 Tovar also worked on films at Columbia Pictures.

+In 1935 she co-starred opposite Buster Keaton in The Invader, filmed in England.
+It is better known by its American title, An Old Spanish Custom.